Sacramento Digs Gardening logo

 Wash and roughly chop tomatoes.
 Pit and finely chop plums.
 Set aside.

-The chutney simmers for 20 minutes to an hour or more.
+Chutney simmers for up to an hour or more.

 In a large heavy pot or Dutch oven, melt butter.
 Sauté chopped onion until translucent.